 We want to hear from everyone

 It’s important that our research represents everyone living in England.
-It doesn’t matter how often you visit a dentist, how many teeth you have or the condition of your teeth – it is important that we interview a wide range of people to fully understand oral health in England.
+It doesn’t matter what kind of dental health care service you use, how often you visit a dentist, how many teeth you have or the condition of your teeth – it is important that we interview a wide range of people to fully understand oral health in England.

 If you have recently received a letter asking you to take part, one of our interviewers will visit you in the next week or so.

 So you know who they are, all our interviewers carry photo ID with our logo on it.
 We understand that you may be busy, so we’ll organise the interview at a time that suits you.

 Your interviewer will ask you about a range of questions related to topics on oral health and behaviours, and attitudes to dental services.